-Is It Safe To Eat Blackened Food While Pregnant?
+Is It Safe to Eat Blackened Food While Pregnant?

 While urban legend has it that eating spicy foods can cause a pregnant woman to go into labor, Hilda Hutcherson, MD, clinical professor of obstetrics and gynecology at Columbia University Medical Center and the author of What Your Mother Never Told You About S-e-x, insists that’s an absolute myth.
-(Still, some expecting moms have been known to embark on a steady diet of suicide wings and jerk chicken when their due dates come and go, in an effort to get the party started already.
+(Still, some expectant moms have been known to embark on a steady diet of suicide wings and jerk chicken when their due dates come and go, in an effort to get the party started already.
 Alas, it’s not proven to work.)

 Plus, more from The Bump: